 1. How many days do we have in a week?

-2. How many days are there in a year?
+2. How many days are there in a normal year?

 Answer: 365 (not a leap year)

-3. How many colours are there in a rainbow?
+3. How many colors are there in a rainbow?

 4. Which animal is known as the ‘Ship of the Desert?’

 5. How many letters are there in the English alphabet?